 While not many people are bitten, many animals are bitten by bats.
 Then the meats of these animals are eaten.

 Ebola relies upon a unique weakening of the immune system in order to have its way.
 This means the first vector will typically have to have a weakened immune system in order to contract the virus.
-While many animals – including bats – will not typically show any symptoms, should their immunity weaken, the virus can take over and strengthen.
+While many animals – including bats – will not typically show any symptoms, should their immunity weaken, the virus can take over, and increase in strength.

 Once it is strengthened, the virus can then infect others, killing many as was shown in West Africa.

-The least likely, but also possible vector – is from the being bitten by a bat.
-Still, this is quote possible.
+The least likely, but also a possible vector – is from the being bitten by a bat.
+Still, this is quite possible.